vuxcode/pr1-project-MG-100/time-report.md

 1. Working on the concept of my code
 2. Thinking about re-doing some of it to understand it better.
 3. Reading through notes again.

-4. 2025-03-26 around 21:30-22:00.
+2025-03-26 around 21:30-22:00.
-5. Removed some things in the code to test more things and try to understand it easier/better.
+1. Removed some things in the code to test more things and try to understand it easier/better.
 Trying different things in steps.

+25-03-26 22:00-22:15 ish
+1. Trying to use the index variable 0 and using the less than operator for questions.length (0 < 2) and trying to create an output